Decoupled Parse and Extraction APIs

 Extracted Output

-When you run , the API returns this response in JSON:Differences Between the Extracted Output from Original API & New API
+When you run , the API returns this response in JSON:Differences Between the Extracted Output from Legacy API & New API

 - The output doesn’t contain the coordinates to the bounding boxes for each chunk.
 Instead, it contains a unique ID (